parnopaeus/repository-handbook/Infrastructure-and-Interoperability.md

 # Introduction
 The infrastructure (servers, software, and practices) that support a repository are the unseen foundation of the repository service; this foundation is the "building" in which the content is housed.
 When everything is going well, nobody is aware of the infrastructure, people visit the house and interact with the contents to get what they need.
 When something goes wrong, everyone is painfully aware of it, and interaction with the content can be hampered or lost.
 Repository managers are not expected to be technically accomplished, but do need to have a basic working knowledge of the architectural design of their repository, so that they can choose an architecture that best fits the needs of their uses, and assist with "home repairs" at times when they are needed.
 Partnering with IT, services providers and/or vendors is inevitable, especially as the service is affected by tool selection, architectural and cost constraints, and unanticipated events.
 The grasp of the repository manager of the basic challenges and constraints of architectures and technical solutions will directly impact success in communicating with the IT support provider who maintains the system.

-Repository managers are encouraged to leverage the resources of the Repository Executive Committee to facilitate the partnerships to work effectively through the checklists below.

 The repository manager is the appropriate representative of the service to the user community, whether that be in times of service stability (regarding features and usability), service change (regarding migrations and new features) or service events (like unexpected outages).
 The repository manager will need to be able to communicate these events effectively to the user community so that technical staff can maintain focus on the support of the technological system(s) in play.

 This document can help repository managers as they contemplate designing a new repository, or in response to significant changes in the repository they run.
 Events such as these may trigger review: